Get the kit — A$297

 Timeline Reality Check

 The NDIS Commission states processing times of 60–90 business days after audit completion, but in practice many providers report 4–6 months from application to registration certificate.
 Start early.
-If you need to be registered by 1 July 2026, your application should have been submitted no later than January 2026.
+Allow for that lead time when you plan your application date.

 Worker screening